demetri/scribbles/README.md

 ## What?

-Right now this only contains scribbles for two hash functions (murmur3 32-bit and xxhash64).
+Right now this only contains scribbles for two hash functions (murmur3 32-bit and xxhash64), as well as a 32-bit PCG random generator.

-I am slowly collecting such functions from old projects.
-I pushed this initial version specifically because the question of hash functions recurs among my friends and colleagues, and I wanted to have a simple reference to show them.